 From post offices to shops, the village contains over 30 buildings and exhibits to explore and immerse yourself in the Irish experience.

 Another brilliant folk museum is located on the Eastern side of N. Ireland near Cultra around 25 minutes outside Belfast.
-The Ulster Folk and Transport Museum includes both a folk museum where you can experience what life was like in N. Ireland over 100 years ago with costumed guides and hands on displays.
+The Ulster Folk and Transport Museum include both a folk museum where you can experience what life was like in N. Ireland over 100 years ago with costumed guides and hands-on displays.
 The Transport Museum has one of the most comprehensive transport collections in Europe.
 The collections include horse-drawn carriages, vintage cars, motorcycles, and some amazing steam trains.

 Neolithic Sites in N. Ireland

 Court tombs or ‘horned cairns’ are the most common Neolithic structures in the north of Ireland.
 The court tomb at Creggandevesky, near Carrickmore in Co Tyrone, is one of the most impressive.
 Probably in use around 3500 BC, the Creggandevesky court tomb was excavated from the bog in the 1980s.
 Cremated bones and grave goods were found in the interior chambers and 11 other court tombs have been discovered within a 10-mile radius of this site.

 There are more than 150 tombs or dolmens in Northern Ireland.
 The Legananny dolmen stands on the slopes of Slieve Croob in Co Down is another impressive site.
 Three upright stones support a large capstone, beneath which would probably have rested the skeletal remains of one or more people.
 Originally, a stone cairn would have covered the Neolithic tomb, but few traces of this remain.